The Pros and Cons of Investing in Bank Stocks

-Are the risks to this exposure adequately included within the share prices of these institutions, and do price corrections in bank stocks represent a buying opportunity or a bear trap?
+The risk of investing in bank stocks should be adequately included within the share prices of these institutions, and buyers should be able to identify whether price corrections represent a buying opportunity or a bear trap.

 How Banks Operate

-A bank takes in deposits from customers who establish certificates of deposit, checking accounts, savings, accounts, and other products.
-It then lends these funds to people who apply for mortgages, business loans, construction loans, and many other projects.
+A bank takes in deposits from customers who establish checking accounts, savings accounts, certificates of deposit, and other products.
+The institution then lends these funds to consumers who apply for mortgages, business loans, construction loans, and many other projects.

-The difference between what the bank pays out to the depositors to keep the funds coming in (interest expense) and the interest it makes on the loans it underwrote for customers (interest income) is called net interest income.
+The difference between what the bank pays out in interest to the depositors to keep these funds coming in and the interest income it makes on the loans it underwrote for customers is referred to as net interest income.

-When the loans are originated on the books, the cash is paid out to the borrower and an asset for the loan is established.
-The bank will then create a company-wide reserve on its entire portfolio of loans for expected losses.
-For example, they may say, “We think that 1 percent of all loans will default,” so they’ll open an accounting reserve that reduces the value of the loan on the balance sheet.
+The cash is paid out to the borrower and an asset for the loan is established when these loans are originated on the books.
+The bank then creates a company-wide reserve on its entire portfolio of loans for expected losses.
+They might say, “We think that 1% of all these loans will default,” so they open an accounting reserve that reduces the value of the loan on the balance sheet.

 Bank Stock Crisis or Distraction?

 Adequate reserves are extremely important for maintaining a healthy bank.
-If, for example, 4 percent of loans were to go bad instead of the 1 percent for which management had reserved, the results could be devastating to shareholders, wiping out an enormous portion of the book value and causing huge losses on the income statement.
+The results could be devastating for shareholders if, for example, 4% of loans were to go bad instead of the 1% for which management had reserved.
+This could wipe out an enormous portion of the book value and create huge losses on the income statement.

-Various economic conditions, especially those in the housing market, can cause concern for bank investors (a lot of fee income can be generated from mortgage originations; fewer home sales equals less fee income.)
-Yet big-name investors, including Warren Buffett, sometimes invest in shares of a few select banks.
+Various economic conditions, like the coronavirus debilitating the economy in 2020, can cause serious concern for bank investors.
+A lot of fee income can be generated from mortgage originations, and fewer home sales means less fee income.